akka/akka/akka-docs/scala/typed-actors.rst

 Here's an example on how you can use traits to mix in behavior in your Typed Actors.

-.. includecode:: code/TypedActorDocSpec.scala
+.. includecode:: code/TypedActorDocSpec.scala#typed-actor-supercharge

-   :include: typed-actor-supercharge,typed-actor-supercharge-usage
+.. includecode:: code/TypedActorDocSpec.scala#typed-actor-supercharge-usage